Personal Backup Version 5.2

 The selected directory in the task list will be saved as new task.

-Clicking this button will open a dialog for creating a shortcut on the computer desktop to the currently-opened backup task.
-You can edit the name for this shortcut, specify the behaviour of the status window and define an action to be performed after backup.
+Clicking this button will open a dialog for creating a shortcut on the computer desktop for the currently-opened backup task.
+In this dialog, you can edit the name of the shortcut, specify the behavior of the status window and define an action to be performed after backup (see also).
+If this action should not be changed by the user during backup, you can inhibit this by deselecting the relevant option.
+In addition, you can specify that the Windows User Access Control will start the backup as an administrator (e.g. to use Volume Shadow Copies).

-By double-clicking this desktop shortcut, you can start a backup and, for example, put the computer into hibernation afterwards.
+By double-clicking the desktop shortcut, created in this way, you can start a backup and optionally, for example, put the computer into hibernation afterwards.

 When you exit the program, all preferences including your selections for automatic backup will be saved.

-If the Option Automatic backup on logoff or at time of day is selected, the program will remain running in the background and an icon will appear in the Windows notification area.
+If at least one of the options for Automatic backups on logoff or at time of day is selected and/or Show icon in notification area is checked, the program will remain running in the background and an icon will appear in the Windows notification area.